 Crossing Diagonal, you can park along Carrer Martí i Franques a short walk from Palau Reial Metro station (L3 Green Line).
 Many of the spots are usually available.

 In the residential Pedralbes area in uptown Barcelona, you can usually park for free.
 There are various streets off of Avinguda Diagonal where you can leave your car.
 In fact, there are also universities here too with free parking, like the north campus of UPC.
-There are buses and it's also a short walk from Palau Reial station.
+There are buses (busses 63 and 68) and it's also a short walk from Palau Reial station (L3 Green Line).

 3. La Sagrera